-White is accused of stealing more than 20 thousand dollars in equipment while he was sheriff.
+White is accused of stealing more than $20,000 in equipment while he was sheriff.
 The charges are based on the property found during a raid on his home and a business said to be his.

 White’s attorney, Sam Bregman, says his client had some of the property in his possession because of a lack of storage space at the sheriff’s office.
 He claims white even tried returning it and there are emails to back that up.

 Judge Brown then ordered all the evidence in the case be suppressed, and the prosecutor fired back.

 “I have heard all the evidence in this case, and I know if I were to bind it over on any charge, the first motion would be filed,” said Judge Brown.

 A prosecutor on the case replied, “Then let’s file it, and let’s argue it.
 That’s how it worked, judge.
 That’s how it’s always worked.”

 If all the evidence is thrown out, the state does not have a case, so Judge Brown is allowing the state to argue its case about the evidence in front of him at a later date.